W427697/Discord-/code/addons/docs/react/README.md

 ## TypeScript props with `react-docgen-typescript`

-If you're using TypeScript, there are two different options for generating props: `react-docgen-typescript` (default) or `react-docgen`.
+If you're using TypeScript, there are two different options for generating props: `react-docgen` (default) or `react-docgen-typescript`.

 You can add the following lines to your `.storybook/main.js` to switch between the two (or disable docgen):